message-manager-discord/bot/README.md

 ## Config

 This bot uses JSON for environment variables.

-### Setting this up:
+### Setting this up

 1. Rename `example_config.json` to `config.json`
 2. Set the values as per the table below

 #### Config Values

 | Field         | Type     | Value                                             | Description                                                  | Required |
 | :-------------- | :------------------ | :----------------------------------------------------------- | --------------- | :-------------- |
 | token | string         | Discord Bot Token  | This is the discord bot token.                               | Yes |